ri549/Student-Performance-Prediction/README.md

 🚀 Result

-The model successfully predicts the student performance based on features with good accuracy and balanced performance across evaluation metrics.
+The model successfully predicts student performance using key features, achieving good accuracy and balanced performance across evaluation metrics.

 🧠Conclusion

-This project demonstrates how machine learning can be used in the student performance with various features, With further feature engineering and advanced models, prediction accuracy can be improved
+This project demonstrates how machine learning can be used to predict student performance using various features.
+With further feature engineering and the use of advanced models, prediction accuracy can be improved.